You’ll Never Get Bored with These 6 Occupational Therapy Specialties

 5. Rehabilitation and Disability

-At the heart of occupational therapy is the treatment and rehabilitation of injuries and disabilities.
-Currently, about 61 million Americans are affected by a disability, of which the CDC defines six primary disability types: mobility, cognition, hearing, vision, independent living and self-care.
-In addition to helping with long-term disabilities, occupational therapy can also play an important role in recovering from injuries.
-In all of these instances, OT and OTAs can help, both on their own and as part of multi-disciplinary care teams that may include speech pathologists, physical therapists, primary care physicians and more.
+In addition to helping with long-term disabilities, occupational therapy can also play an essential role in recovering from injuries.
+In these instances, OTs and OTAs can help independently and as part of multi-disciplinary care teams that may include speech pathologists, physical therapists, primary care physicians, and more.

 Examples include: